Lime tree in culture: Slavic mythology

 In old pagan Slavic mythology, the linden (lipa, as called in all Slavic languages) was considered a sacred tree.
-Particularly in Poland, many villages have the name "Święta Lipka" (or similar), which literally means "Holy Lime".
-To this day, the tree is a national emblem of the Czech Republic, Slovakia, Slovenia, and Lusatia.
+In Poland, the village of Święta Lipka, which literally means "Sacred Lime Tree", has a shrine and is a pilgrimage destination.
+To this day, the tree is a national emblem of the Czech Republic, Slovakia, Slovenia, and of the Sorbs in Lusatia.
 Lipa gave name to the traditional Slavic name for the month of June (Croatian, lipanj) or July (Polish, lipiec, Ukrainian "lypen'/липень").
 It is also the root for the German city of Leipzig, taken from the Sorbian name lipsk.
 The former Croatian currency, kuna, consisted of 100 lipa (Tilia).
 "Lipa" was also a proposed name for Slovenian currency in 1990, however the name "tolar" ultimately prevailed.
 In the Slavic Orthodox Christian world, limewood was the preferred wood for panel icon painting.
 The icons by the hand of Andrei Rublev, including the Holy Trinity (Hospitality of Abraham), and The Savior, now in the State Tretyakov Gallery in Moscow, are painted on linden wood.
 Its wood was chosen for its ability to be sanded very smooth and for its resistance to warping once seasoned.
 The southern Slovenian village of "Lipica" signifies little Lime tree and has given its name to the Lipizzan horse breed.